-I regularly talk with parents with children with a brain disorder and a history of serious behavior problems.
-Sometimes I meet a parent who is truly at the end of their rope and has to talk to someone.
-The parent is exasperated by their child’s relentless acting out, and utterly exhausted by trying to contain their behaviors.
+I regularly speak with parents with children with a brain disorder and a history of serious behavior problems.
+Many are truly at the end of their rope.
+The parent is so exasperated by their child’s relentless acting out, they start repeating themselves to exhaustion. and wondering why the child isn’t getting it.

 They plead for answers: “Why does he keep doing this?, or, ” Why doesn’t she stop after I’ve explained things over and over.”
 Then they answer their own questions: “It’s because he always wants his way,” or, “She’s doing this to get back at me.”